Lynette Woodard: Biography

 In 1997, she was signed by the Cleveland Rockers of the newly founded Women's National Basketball Association (WNBA).
-The following year, she was selected in an expansion draft by the Detroit Shock.
+The following year, she was selected in the 1998 expansion draft by the Detroit Shock.
+Woodard's final WNBA game ever was played on August 19, 1998, in an 82–68 win over the New York Liberty where she recorded 18 points, 9 rebounds, 3 assists and 2 steals.
+She was waived by the Shock on May 7, 1999.
 During the WNBA's off-season, she began working as a stockbroker in New York City.

-She retired from playing in 1999 and returned to KU serving as Assistant Coach of the women's basketball team.
-In late January 2004, she was named Interim Head Coach filling for the regular coach Marian Washington, who had retired due to medical reasons.
-She also served as Athletics Director for the Kansas City, Missouri School District from 1992 to 1994.
+She retired from playing in 1999 and returned to KU serving as assistant coach of the women's basketball team.
+In late January 2004, she was named interim head coach, filling for the regular coach Marian Washington, who had retired for medical reasons.
+She also served as athletics director for the Kansas City, Missouri School District from 1992 to 1994.

 In September 2004, she was inducted into the Naismith Memorial Basketball Hall of Fame in Springfield, Massachusetts.
 In June 2005, she was inducted into the Women's Basketball Hall of Fame in Knoxville, Tennessee.

 Woodard also received the 2015 WBCBL Women's Professional Basketball "Trailblazer" Award on August 2, 2015, along with 9 other female basketball Icons including Cynthia Cooper, Nancy Lieberman, Sarah Campbell, E.C.
 Hill, Geri Kay Hart, Robelyn Garcia, Kandi Conda, Lisa Leslie and Tamika Catchings.
 The award recognizes some of the most influential people in professional women's basketball, specifically those who helped blaze the trail, shape the overall landscape and pave the way for women's professional basketball.

 Woodard became a financial consultant for A.G.
 Edwards & Sons Inc., in Wichita.